TROYTRON/ti-mods/README.md

 ## Future Investigation
 - Ability to add new sounds (e.g. custom voice packs for councillors) to the game.
 - Ability to add new UI elements to the game.
+  - See an example of modifying the UI in code - it is possible to do, but different things might be less or more complex to alter.

 ## Mod Releases
 - [Tayta Malikai](mods/tayta/Tayta's%20Mods.md)